 One does not want to press the analogy too far.
 Father Sam is not Spiderman, nor is his chasuble a satin cape.
 Father Barry is not Batman, nor was he meant to be.
 However, the expressionistic, formal style of acting and the formulaic direction of comic book superhero movies points to a way of communication that sheds light on the celebration of the liturgy, for there too our little concerns, and our personal styles are subsumed not into something comic, but something cosmic.
 There our small worlds are transformed and our small lives become part of the everlasting struggle for redemption that makes ordinary heroes of us all.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This is an adapted version of an article that first appeared in St. Austin Review and appears here with permission from the author.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.